travel-intelligence/flasfka/README.rst

 Usage
 =====

-Assuming flasfka is configured and running:
+Now, assuming flasfka is configured and running:

 send
 ----